tryton/trytond/doc/ref/fields.rst

 .. attribute:: Field.depends

-   A list of field names on which the field depends.
+   A :py:class:`set` of extra field names on which the field depends.

    This means that the client read also these fields even if they are not defined on the view.
    :attr:`Field.depends` is used for example to ensure that :class:`~trytond.pyson.PYSON` statement could be evaluated.

+.. attribute:: Field.display_depends

+   A computed set of field names on which the field depends when being displayed in a read only view.

+.. attribute:: Field.edition_depends

+   A computed set of field names on which the field depends when being displayed in a writable view.

+.. attribute:: Field.validation_depends

+   A computed set of field names on which the field depends when being validated.

 .. attribute:: Field.context